 The process of researching and developing drugs for human use is lengthy, unpredictable and subject to many risks.
 We expect to continue incurring substantial expenses for the next several years as we continue to develop our clinical and preclinical drug candidates and programs.
 We are unable, with any certainty, to estimate either the costs or the timelines in which those expenses will be incurred.
-Our current development plans focus on the following programs: our lead respiratory program, PRS-060/AZD1402 and our other respiratory programs, our IO programs, currently comprised of cinrebafusp alfa as well as multiple additional proprietary and partnered programs, including PRS-344/S095012.
+Our current development plans focus on the following programs: our lead respiratory program, elarekibep, our proprietary respiratory programs, PRS-220 and PRS-400, and our partnered IO programs, including PRS-344/S095012.
 These programs consume a large proportion of our current, as well as projected, resources.

-Our research and development costs include costs that are directly attributable to the creation of certain of our Anticalin drug candidates and are comprised of:
+Our research and development costs include costs that are directly attributable to the creation of certain of our Anticalin protein based drug candidates and are comprised of:

-- internal recurring costs, such as personnel-related costs (salaries, employee benefits, equity compensation and other costs), materials and supplies, facilities and maintenance costs attributable to research and development functions; and - · fees paid to external parties who provide us with contract services, such as preclinical testing, manufacturing and related testing and clinical trial activities.
+- internal recurring costs, such as personnel-related costs (salaries, employee benefits, equity compensation and other costs), materials and supplies, facilities and maintenance costs attributable to research and development functions; and - fees paid to external parties who provide us with contract services, such as preclinical testing, manufacturing and related testing and clinical trial activities.